List of Microeconomics Formula

 - Profit Earned = $2,000

-Hence the business earned the profit of $2,000 on producing and selling 100 units of goods.
+Hence, the business earned a profit of $2,000 on producing and selling 100 units.

 Example #2

-Let us take the example of Knowledge process solutions.
-The business focuses on developing good contents for its clients maintaining websites.
+Let us take the example of Knowledge Process Solutions.
+The business focuses on developing good content for its clients’ maintaining websites.
 The cost of software annually amounts to $1,000 per year.
-The business charges its clients $50 per article submitted and accepted.
+The company charges its clients $50 per article submitted and accepted.
 Annually business supplies around 100 articles to its clients.
-Help the management to determine the profit earned on its developing and supplying services.
+Help the management determine the profit earned on developing and supplying services.

 Solution